jaceroldan/jaceroldan.github.io/_posts/2024-11-30-writing-a-YOLO-object-detection-grocery-item.md

 # Training runs

-Training runs and weights can be found in this [Google Drive](https://drive.google.com/drive/folders/1_awr49-evoKf2umHpMZX-DZkjJaTCUfU?usp=sharing) (Request for access from owner).
+Training runs and weights can be found in this [Google Drive](https://drive.google.com/drive/folders/1_awr49-evoKf2umHpMZX-DZkjJaTCUfU?usp=sharing).
+It's available on a request for access basis

 # Sample inference